Table of Contents[Hide][Show]

 Traditionally Made Gram Flour

-Gram flour was traditionally made by grinding either raw or (usually) roasted chickpeas.
-It is highly unique as a flour as it is higher in protein, fiber and other nutrients compared with grain based flours.
-It compares most favorably to gluten free grains many of which tend to be overly heavy in simple carbs.
+Ancestral peoples traditionally made gram flour by grinding either raw or (usually) roasted chickpeas.
+It is highly unique as flour as it is higher in protein, fiber, and other nutrients compared with grain-based flours.
+It compares most favorably to gluten-free grains many of which tend to be overly heavy in simple carbs.

 Garbanzo Beans and Chickpea Flour: Traditional Foods from 5 Continents